Skip to main content

 How It Works

 A caller claims to be from your bank's fraud department, Amazon security, or even the FTC itself.
-They say someone has compromised your account and you need to move your money to a "safe account" — or they tell you to buy gift cards and read them the codes "to verify your identity."
+The caller says someone has compromised your account and you need to move your money to a "safe account."
+Or they tell you to buy gift cards and read them the codes "to verify your identity."
 Gift card scams are the most-reported scam type in Maryland's 2024 senate fraud report.
 The Maryland Office of Financial Regulation has formally warned that no legitimate agency or bank ever asks you to move money or buy gift cards.

 "This is Bank of America fraud prevention.
 Someone in California is trying to wire $8,000 from your account right now.
 To protect your savings, we need you to move it to a federal holding account.
-Stay on the line — do not hang up or use your computer until this is resolved."
+Stay on the line.
+Do not hang up or use your computer until we resolve this."

 What To Do